What is CAD?

 *According to the Centers for Disease Control and Prevention (CDC).

 CAD and atherosclerosis

 CAD is the end result of atherosclerosis, or hardening of the arteries.
 This is the process by which the arteries become damaged and inflamed as a result of certain health conditions or risk factors, including:

-Then, like sludge on the inside of pipes, cholesterol, white blood cells, and other substances build up inside the damaged walls, forming plaques.
-Plaques can start forming as early as childhood and build up slowly, over many years.
+Then, like sludge on the inside of pipes, cholesterol, white blood cells, and other substances build up inside the damaged walls, forming plaque.
+Plaque can start forming as early as childhood and builds up slowly, over many years.